 I think people who suffer from xenophobia are broken on some level.
 Really, despite whatever perceived differences you can find in a person, someone with even the most basic empathetic abilities should be able to see that people different from themselves are intrinsically human.
 I lived in Vegas for six years, and over the course of that time I couldn’t understand much of what my neighbors said (despite hundreds of dollars in college courses which, at a certain point I realized were not, in fact, designed to actually help me speak the language).
 I certainly didn’t understand why my neighbors bought gargantuan pinatas or stopped five times a day to pray, but I never doubted they were people.
 Those differences didn’t make them not people.
 They put their kids on the bus to school and called their parents and got pissed off at parking tickets.
 People stuff, just like me.

-But it’s this confusion that means I think we should altogether stop calling this genre Lovecraftian.
+But because of this confusion, I think we should altogether stop calling this genre Lovecraftian.
 We don’t often name buildings after the architect (or, really, the construction foreman, because one could argue that no writer builds inventive ideas in a vacuum.
 Great artists steal, and all that).
 And with the world as it is today, we really don’t need more excuses to be jerks to each other.

-With the world it is today, though, good exophobic cosmic horror works.
-Give me monsters in the form of bizarre otherworldly intelligences hidden in the dark and performing strange machinations that will ultimately doom us all.
+Ultimately, good exophobic cosmic horror works without maligning anyone’s personhood.
+We can all read exophobic horror with a clear conscious.
+Such fiction is full of reasonable monsters, monsters in the form of bizarre otherworldly intelligences hidden in the dark and performing strange machinations that will ultimately doom us all.
 That makes perfect sense.